demarillacizere/Github-users-app/README.md

 + '''Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.'''

 ## Live Demo
-To view the page click here: [QuotesApp](https://demarillacizere.github.io/Github-users-app/)
+To view the page click here: [Github Search](https://demarillacizere.github.io/Github-users-app/)

 ## Technology Used
 + Angular JS